 How heavily you rely on finishing products also might need to be reconsidered.
 Heavy hair sprays can often weigh fine hair down and do the opposite of the look that you’re going for.
 If you need to use hair spray, then stick with a lightweight formula enriched with botanicals and vitamins giving flexible hold instead of a hard lacquered one.
 You also might find it helpful to try my DIY lemon hair spray recipe for providing hold without making the hair limp.

 By the same token, any silicone-based hair products like pomades and texture creams can weigh fine hair down.
-Some examples of how to spot silicones are looking for names like this: cyclomethicone, dimethicone, cetearyl methicone, amodimethicone, dimethiconol, dimethicone, cyclomethicone or cyclopentasiloxane, stearyl dimethicon, etc. You want to switch to a hair product like mousse, which is a more lightweight styling option as an alternative fine hair rescue.
+Some examples of how to spot silicones are looking for names like this: cyclomethicone, dimethicone, cetearyl methicone, amodimethicone, dimethiconol, dimethicone, cyclomethicone or cyclopentasiloxane, stearyl dimethicon, etc. You want to switch to a hair product like mousse, which is a more lightweight styling option as an alternative fine hair rescue and another of these tips.
 Of course, you also might need extra hold for something like the bang area.
 If so, you could try a water-soluble hair gel or wax, which can often remedy a problem.
 Use about a nickle amount of hair gel and about a pea-size amount of wax are all needed for styling fine hair.
 Yet, some formulas also add ingredients such as castor oil or another heavy oil so be aware of those ingredients.

 Something else that you may not be aware of that can affect hair is what type of water that you have.
 Many of us have hard water, which also has plenty of minerals such as calcium and magnesium among others that can make complicate matters for fine hair such as dryness and buildup from the minerals, add to frizziness to helping fade hair color more quickly.